Tom and Jerry: The Movie: Critical response

 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Joseph McBride of Variety gave the film a negative review, saying that "Tom and Jerry Talk won't go down in film history as a slogan to rival Garbo Talks."
 Charles Solomon of the Los Angeles Times panned the film's songs and Phil Roman's direction.
 Hal Hinson of The Washington Post criticized the dialogue between the cat and mouse and said that the voices "don't fit the characters".
 Hinson also complained that the musical numbers are "as forgettable as they are intolerably bouncy and upbeat".

 Gene Siskel and Roger Ebert gave the film two thumbs down on Siskel & Ebert.
 Although they praised the animation style for its faithfulness to the theatrical shorts, neither thought that it was a good idea to give dialogue to the two characters with Ebert stating that by making the duo talk "the movie loses the pure comedy of the cartoon shorts where everything depended on situation and action."
 Additionally, they felt that the film suffered from a lack of slapstick action compared to the shorts, and criticized the story for giving the character of Robyn Starling more screen time than the titular characters.
 Vincent Canby of The New York Times was more positive in his review; he praised Mancini's score and the musical numbers, and felt that "[the characters of] Tom and Jerry have charm."

 Box office

 Tom and Jerry: The Movie released theatrically on July 30, 1993 in the United States and Canada alongside Rising Sun, Robin Hood: Men in Tights and So I Married an Axe Murderer.
 Ranking number fourteen at the North American box office, the film grossed $3,560,469 worldwide.

+According to Joseph Barbera, the film was a massive hit in Germany and played in theaters for months after release.